KDE/digikam-doc/README.md

 ## Get involved

 Contribute to this Manual.
-[More details see here](https://community.kde.org/Kdenlive/Workgroup/Documentation).
+[More details see here](https://www.digikam.org/contribute/).

 ## Status of translation

-The status of the Kdenlive documentation you can see [here](https://l10n.kde.org/stats/gui/trunk-kf5/package/documentation-docs-kdenlive-org/).
+The status of the digiKam documentation you can see [here](https://l10n.kde.org/stats/doc/trunk-kf5/package/digikam-doc/).